apertium/apertium-weights-learner/README.md

 The sample file new-software-sample.txt contains three selected lines with 'new software' and 'this new software' patterns, each of which triggers a pair of ambiguous rules from apertium-en-es.en-es.t1x file, namely ['adj-nom', 'adj-nom-ns'] and ['det-adj-nom', 'det-adj-nom-ns'].
 Speaking informally, these rules are used to transfer sequences of (adjective, noun) and (determiner, adjective, noun).
 The first rule in each ambiguous pair specifies that the translations of the adjective and the noun are to be swapped, which is usual for Spanish, hence these rule are specified before their '-ns' counterparts indicating that these are the default rules.
 The second rule in each ambiguous pair specifies that the translations of the adjective and the noun are not to be swapped, which sometimes happens and depends on lexical units involved.

-The contents of the unpruned w1x file should look like the following:
+The contents of the unpruned w1x file without generalizing patterns should look like the following:
 ```
 <?xml version='1.0' encoding='UTF-8'?>
 <transfer-weights>